chrshih875/Basic-Cross-Platform-Mobile-App/README.md

 # Basic-Cross-Platform-Mobile-App
 This Mobile App allows you to create a list of to do tasks.
-You are also able to delete tasks by swiping left on the tasks you want to delete.
+You are also able to delete and edit task by swiping left on the tasks.

 Here is how to get it running:
 1. Download Expo Go on your mobile app